devopsyuva/kubernetes_latest_manifest/DockerEngine/T03-Docker-containers/01-Docker-container-basics.md

 70fc126266bf   nginx:latest   "/docker-entrypoint.…"   18 seconds ago   Up 13 seconds   80/tcp    nginx
 root@ubuntuserverdocker:~#

-Note: latest default tag will be added if you do not specify it
+Note: By default "latest" tag will be added if you do not specify it
 ```

 ## How to access application nginx created above to ensure its working?